Privacy Policy

 - Incident response procedures

-All systems and data are maintained within Australia in compliance with DVS requirements.
+All systems and data are maintained within Australia.

 We retain information as follows:

-- Transaction records: Minimum 7 years (as required by DVS Gateway Service Provider conditions)
+- Transaction records: Minimum 7 years (as required by applicable conditions)

 - Business customer information: Duration of the business relationship plus 7 years